jessiepelosi/hipergator_intro/Arabidopsis_genome/Arabidopsis_genome_tut.md

 ![Filtered reads per-base sequence content](https://github.com/jessiepelosi/hipergator_intro/blob/main/Arabidopsis_genome/Arabid_fastqc3.PNG "Filtered reads per-base sequence content")

 ## 4. Filter Reads for Contamination
-In addition to removing poor quality reads, you will also want to remove any reads that do not belong to the nuclear genome of your sample.
-You may recall that due to endosymbiosis, organelles (mitochondria, chloroplasts) have their own genomes separate from the nuclear genome.
+In addition to removing poor quality reads, you will also want to remove any reads that do not belong to the nuclear genome of your sample. ([Steps adapted from this tutorial.](https://sites.google.com/site/wiki4metagenomics/tools/short-read/remove-host-sequences)) You may recall that due to endosymbiosis, organelles (mitochondria, chloroplasts) have their own genomes separate from the nuclear genome.
 Because mitochondria and chloroplasts are so much more numerous than nuclei, you are inevitably going to get reads from their genomes in your dataset along with your nuclear reads.
 Since they're from separate genomes, they should be separated from your nuclear reads before assembly.

 First, let's download reference sequences for the <i> Arabidopsis </i> [chloroplast](https://www.ncbi.nlm.nih.gov/nucleotide/NC_000932.1) and [mitochondrial](https://www.ncbi.nlm.nih.gov/nucleotide/NC_037304.1) genome.